jackharrison27/Deep_Learning_in_Genomics_Primer/README.md

 In this version, I have edited some text in order to hopefully provide a more consise explination of some topics and I have tweaked some code to provide a greater accuracy, mainly adding dropouts and early stopping.

-Please refer to the [original paper](https://www.nature.com/articles/s41588-018-0295-5) for credit and further reading. **All credit goes to the authors of the paper**
+Please refer to the [original paper](https://www.nature.com/articles/s41588-018-0295-5) for credit and further reading. **All credit goes to the authors of the paper.**